CPP-F1TENTH-SDP/Labs/README.md

    [Releases](https://github.com/CPP-F1TENTH-SDP/Labs/releases/tag/lab2) or [Direct Download](https://github.com/CPP-F1TENTH-SDP/Labs/releases/download/lab2/safety_node.zip)
 2. Launch the simulation.
-3. Docker - Go to sim 1 container and click on the vertical ellipsis then "View Files".
+3. Non-NVIDIA: In Docker Desktop, go to sim 1 container and click on the vertical ellipsis then "View Files".

-   Rocker - Go to the active container and click on the vertical ellipsis then "View Files".
+   NVIDIA: In Docker Desktop, go to the active container and click on the vertical ellipsis then "View Files".

+   **Note for NVIDIA: Docker container self-destructs after closing sim, you'll have to drag & drop the node folder into `src` each time.**

-4. Under "Files", find the folder `sim_ws`.
+5. Under "Files", find the folder `sim_ws`.
-5. In `sim_ws`, there is a folder named `src`.
+6. In `sim_ws`, there is a folder named `src`.
    Drag & drop the unzipped safety_node folder into the `src` folder.

    **Be sure that you are dragging the _folder_ into `src` and not the contents of the folder.**
-6. Open another PowerShell/Terminal and run:
+7. Open another PowerShell/Terminal and run:
    ```
    source /opt/ros/foxy/setup.bash
    ```